 What Is Gap Insurance?

-What Does Gap Insurance Cover?
+What Does Gap Insurance Cover in a Car Accident?

-Should You Purchase Gap Insurance?
+Do You Need Gap Insurance?